-With great sadness did I receive the news today that Steve Jobs, Apple’s former CEO has died.
-He leaves behind a great legacy and a much-improved technology world that is finally able to deliver some tangible socioeconomic value.
+With great sadness, did I receive the news today that Steve Jobs, Apple’s former CEO, has died.
+He leaves behind a great legacy and a much-improved technology world that can finally deliver some tangible socio-economic value.
 We wish his family the best and strength in time to come.
 Steve Jobs leaves a hole in the heart of those who cherish meaningful innovation.

 Apart from teaching the technology world how to enter and own specific markets, Steve Jobs demonstrated that in an industry built to engineer groundbreaking technology innovation, its financial arbitrage (venture capital) was wrong.
 Dead wrong.